madesjardins/Obq_Shaders/maya/docs/readme.md

 The shader needs to be customized to work with Maya/MtoA's camera naming system.

 ## OBQ Lens Shaders ##

-MtoA loads lens shaders in Maya using the ae template file's `templates.registerTranslatorUI` function.
-At this point in time there appears to be an issue where the `Obq_AngularCamera` and `Obq_StereoLens` shaders aren't listed in the CameraShape node's Arnold section.
-This is something that has to be explored further.

 Also the current MtoA release's registerTranslatorUI function won't allow a 3rd party lens shader to be associated as both a "camera" and a "stereoRigCamera" object.
 This means that lens shader's won't be able to be added to the center camera view in a stereo camera rig.